Next-gen Range Rover Evoque EV (2025) to feature the EMA platform [Update]

 There are many ways in which the Range Rover Evoque Electric will be superior to a comparable gas-powered SUV.
 A noise-free electric powertrain would make driving more enjoyable for customers.
 Furthermore, the flat floor would provide more passenger and storage space, which would improve comfort and functionality.

 In addition to the default benefits of the Evoque’s compact dimensions, the torquey nature of an electric powertrain would make the zero-emission SUV an even better urban runabout.
-Moreover, if you enjoy off-road driving, it should provide more capability.
+Moreover, if you enjoy off-road driving, it should provide additional capability.

 Unique design proportions